Part 18: Matters Under The Legal Profession Act 1966

 (b) where the abridgment application is filed less than 14 days before the Intended Call Date, the abridgment application will be fixed on the Monday before the Original Call Date.
 If the applicant wishes to bring forward the hearing date to the Monday before the Intended Call Date, the applicant has to obtain the written consent of the Attorney-General, the Law Society of Singapore and the Singapore Institute of Legal Education, and file a Request to bring forward the hearing date of the abridgment application enclosing the relevant written consent.

-158. Electronic applications for practising certificate
+158. Electronic applications for practising certificate and provisional practising certificate

-(2) Solicitors who do not have access to eLitigation may file an application through the service bureau.
+(2) Solicitors or applicants who do not have access to eLitigation may file an application for a practising certificate or provisional practising certificate through the service bureau.
 Payment for applications made through the service bureau must be made by way of NETS, cashier’s order, cash or a law firm issued cheque.

 Last updated